 There are tailored training courses you can undertake to upskill and be work-ready, including fast-track programmes that are designed to get you on the job quickly.
-Once in a job, you'll likely receive ongoing professional development, as demonstrated in this Service Care Solutions infographic.
+Once in a job, you'll likely receive ongoing professional development.

 Social work is all about communication, both with clients and colleagues.
 With clients, you'll need to practice active listening and know the right questions to ask to ensure you have all the information you need, whilst building up trusting relationships.
 In the professional setting of the office, you'll need proficient written and verbal communication skills to present cases and make written referrals.